 Learning ability and memory are human vital characteristics and scientific advancements.
 Dairy products are important groups in food pyramid and effectively contribute to provide human nutritional requirements (18, 30).
-Cheese is a highly nutritious dairy product including example, Iranian many varieties.
-For highest production cheese included the within various consumption rates cheeses available in Iran.
-During cheese ripening, some proteins break down and convert into peptides with antioxidant properties (31).Epidemiological studies have shown that diets antioxidant compounds can improve memory performance (20, 32).
+Cheese is a highly nutritious dairy product including many example, Iranian varieties.
+For white cheese included the highest production and within various consumption rates cheeses available in Iran.
+During cheese ripening, some proteins break down and convert into peptides with antioxidant properties (31).
+Epidemiological studies have shown that diets antioxidant compounds improve with can memory performance (20, 32).
 It is believed that cheese affects human memory.
 However, a little research have been carried out on this issue.
 The present study was carried out to investigate effects of butter and cheese on spatial and avoidance memory of rats.
-The apparatus and Morris water maze were used to assess spatial and avoidance memory.
-Previous studies have shown that SFA and cholesterol cognitive memory and hippocampus morphology in rats (33).
-In the current study, fat contents of various diets acted similarly (approximately 24%); however, types of the FA varied between various diets.
+The shuttle-box apparatus and Morris water maze were used to assess spatial and avoidance memory.
+Previous studies have shown that SFA and cholesterol cognitive memory damage and hippocampus morphology in rats (33).
+In the current study, fat of various contents diets acted similarly (approximately 24%); however, types of the FA varied between various diets.
 Diets containing butter included the highest levels of SFA (55.62%), followed by cheese diets (40.63%).
-Results of the assessment of learning memory tests in the present study indicated relationships inverse of the learning memory with the quantities of dietary SFA.
-In addition to effects of FA on memory, free radicals have been shown to be generated during metabolism and mitochondrial respiration oxidative and causing resulting in stress abnormal brain function in aging.
+Results of the assessment of learning and memory tests in the present study indicated relationships inverse of the learning and memory with the quantities of dietary SFA.
+In addition to effects of FA on memory, free radicals have been shown to be generated during metabolism and mitochondrial respiration resulting oxidative stress and causing in abnormal brain function in aging.
 Oxidative stress during aging causes oxidation of lipids and proteins in central nervous system (CNS); thus, damaging the brain cells (34).
 Quantities of the free radicals produced in various regions of the brain such as hippocampus, which includes a greater oxygen consumption, are higher in older rats than younger rats (35).
 Zare et al. (2011) found that oils such as sesame oil with higher

-UFA included better effects on passive avoidance, compared to that SFA and cholesterol-rich oils such as butter oil did.
-A possible reason is attributed to effects of the highlighted compounds on the oxidative stress changes in UFA control. of the neuron membranes and changes in cholesterol synthesis pathways (36).
+UFA included better effects on passive SFA avoidance, compared to that and cholesterol-rich oils such as butter oil did.
+A possible reason is attributed to effects of the highlighted compounds on the oxidative stress changes in UFA of control. the neuron membranes and changes in cholesterol synthesis pathways (36).

 Several nutritional factors play important roles in memory processing.
 Of the most important nutritional factors are antioxidant compounds such as flavonoids (37).
 Moreover, nutrients such as iodine, iron, zinc, folate, vitamins B_1 and B{12} , selenium, and essential acids (EFA) affect learning.
-Iodine is needed for the formation of thyroxin, which is an essential nutrient for the brain.
-Iron is necessary for oxygenation and energy production in nervous cells.
-Zinc plays an important role cognitive development. in Presence of vitamin B_1 is necessary for energy production and utilization of glucose by nervous tissues.
-Vitamin B12 is directly involved in synthesis of neurotransmitters.
-Selenium contributes to the protection of nervous tissues aggression by free radicals (7). general, quantities of minerals are higher in cheese than butter (38).Therefore, possible reason for the higher memory and learning abilities of the rat groups received cheese it linked to high mineral levels of cheese.
-In addition, cheese contains several bioactive that affect peptides mav body functions. including learning and memory (6).
+Iodine is fattv needed for the formation of thyroxin, which is an essential nutrient for the brain.
+Iron is necessary for oxygenation and energy Zinc plays production in nervous cells. an important role in cognitive development.
+Presence of vitamin B_1 is necessary for energy production and utilization of glucose by nervous tissues.
+Vitamin B12 is directly involved in neurotransmitters. synthesis of Selenium contributes to the protection of nervous tissues against aggression by free radicals (7).
+In general, quantities of minerals are higher in cheese than butter (38).
+Therefore, another possible reason for the higher memory and learning abilities of the rat groups received cheese it linked to high mineral levels of cheese.
+In addition, cheese contains several bioactive peptides that affect mav body functions. including learning and memory (6).